milkboy/Cyber-Security-Base---Course-Project-I/doc/report.md

 and parametrized as needed, and the parameters will be automatically escaped properly.

 1) The whole custom signup repository is unneeded, as the logic should be in the controller.
-Remove SignupRepositoryCustom.java and SignupRepositoryImpl
+Remove SignupRepositoryCustom.java and SignupRepositoryImpl (and remove any references)

-2) FIXME
+2) Change all `id` parameters to be `Long` instead of `String`

+3) Change SignupController.java to use the `secureSignup` version that is commented out.

 ####Bonus
 Also the signup form uses dynamic SQL